 Federal employees have made sacrifices under the Trump administration.
 Less people were tasked with more work, union representatives were kicked out of their office space and more.

 American Federation of Government Employees (AFGE) Local 3283 Executive Vice President Laurie Glicker and Legislative Steward Dan Drost discussed how federal employees have been affected by the actions of this administration and what they anticipate going forward with President-elect Joe Biden on America’s Work Force Union Podcast.
 Continue reading

 With social justice being a major topic of discussion for the past few months, Bill Wetmore of the American Federation of Government Employees came on America’s Work Force Radio Podcast to discuss issues with racism in the Department of Veterans Affairs on Aug.
 19. Continue reading

-Jacque Simon, policy director for the American Federation of Government Employees spoke with America’s Work Force on August 21 about the federal prison system.
+Arnold Scott, National Vice President of the American Federation of Government Employees District 6 spoke with America’s Work Force Radio Podcast on July 15 about the AFGE roadmap for successful government operation during the COVID-19 pandemic.
 Continue reading

 Joyce Goldstein, a labor lawyer with Goldstein Gragel, LLC spoke with America’s Work Force Radio Podcast on June 17 about attacks on police unions.
 Continue reading

 Betsy Rader, Employment Lawyer and Ohio State Senate candidate, spoke with America’s Work Force Radio Podcast on May 20 to discuss labor issues during the COVID-19 pandemic.
 Continue reading